Featured image: Frequently asked questions to vegans—answered.

 Jesus wept.
 Why on Earth would I do that?
 It’s the remnants of a poor pheasant that was mangled by a car.
 You’re sick.

 It died instantly, you say.
-It’s clean and it’ll rot in the road otherwise.
+It’s clean and it’ll rot in the road otherwise, you say.
 Hmm.
 I still won’t do it.
-Can you imagine the confusion my poor subconscious brain would suffer from?
+Can you imagine the confusion my little, subconscious brain would suffer from?

 'If you were on a desert island, would you eat meat?'